Fissile material: Fissile vs fissionable

 The term fissile is distinct from fissionable.
-A nuclide capable of undergoing fission (even with a low probability) after capturing a neutron of high or low energy is referred to as fissionable.
-A fissionable nuclide that can be induced to fission with low-energy thermal neutrons with a high probability is referred to as fissile.
-Fissionable materials include also those (such as uranium-238) for which fission can be induced only by high-energy neutrons.
+A nuclide that can undergo nuclear fission (even with a low probability) after capturing a neutron of high or low energy is referred to as fissionable.
+A fissionable nuclide that can undergo fission with a high probability after capturing a low-energy thermal neutron is referred to as fissile.
+Fissionable materials include those (such as uranium-238) for which fission can be induced only by high-energy neutrons.
 As a result, fissile materials (such as uranium-235) are a subset of fissionable materials.

-Uranium-235 fissions with low-energy thermal neutrons because the binding energy resulting from the absorption of a neutron is greater than the critical energy required for fission; therefore uranium-235 is a fissile.
+Uranium-235 fissions with low-energy thermal neutrons because the binding energy resulting from the absorption of a neutron is greater than the threshold required for fission; therefore uranium-235 is fissile.
 By contrast, the binding energy released by uranium-238 absorbing a thermal neutron is less than the critical energy, so the neutron must possess additional energy for fission to be possible.
 Consequently, uranium-238 is fissionable but not fissile.

 An alternative definition defines fissile nuclides as those nuclides that can be made to undergo nuclear fission (i.e., are fissionable) and also produce neutrons from such fission that can sustain a nuclear chain reaction in the correct setting.
 Under this definition, the only nuclides that are fissionable but not fissile are those nuclides that can be made to undergo nuclear fission but produce insufficient neutrons, in either energy or number, to sustain a nuclear chain reaction.
 As such, while all fissile isotopes are fissionable, not all fissionable isotopes are fissile.
 In the arms control context, particularly in proposals for a Fissile Material Cutoff Treaty, the term fissile is often used to describe materials that can be used in the fission primary of a nuclear weapon.
 These are materials that sustain an explosive fast neutron nuclear fission chain reaction.